Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/misc.md

 TFC.misc.getRockSettings(level: LevelReader, pos: BlockPos): @Nullable RockSettings
 ```

-- `level`: The level to get the settings from
+- `level: LevelReader`{: .language-javascript }: The level to get the settings from
-- `pos`: The position to get the settings from
+- `pos: BlockPos`{: .language-javascript }: The position to get the settings from

 ```js
 TFC.misc.getRockSettings(level: LevelAccessor, block: Block): @Nullable RockSettings
 ```

-- `level`: The level to check in
+- `level: LevelAccessor`{: .language-javascript }: The level to check in
-- `block`: The block to check
+- `block: Block`{: .language-javascript }: The block to check

 ### Forest Type